AkerBP/deos-cognite-functions-template/README.md

 # Template for deployment of Cognite Functions for time series calculations
 ## Introduction
-Some tanks on Aker BPs assets are missing draining rate measurements.
-Draining rate is valuable data to detect leakages from tanks.
+This project provides a template for a workflow using Cognite Functions to run transformations of time series.
+The framework generalizes to arbitrary calculations of single or multiple time series.
+The idea is to facilitate and lower the threshold for end-users and SMEs with minor knowledge in data science to easily set up their own calculations on desired time series for quick insight, and hopefully acknowledge the potential and efficiency of using our workflow with Cognite Functions.
+For a concise guide for deployment of Cognite Functions, see [Cognite-Function-Demonstration](https://github.com/Aker-BP-OpsHub/Cognite-Function-Demonstration).

-In this project, we transform original time series data of fluid volume percentage to daily average drainage rate from the tanks using Cognite Functions.
-The daily average is frequently and automatically updated by letting the Cognite Function run on a 15 minute schedule.
+We demonstrate the framework by transforming a time series of fluid volume percentage to a new time series of daily average drainage rate from the tanks.
+The new time series is frequently and automatically updated by letting the Cognite Function run on a prescribed schedule.
+The setup also facilitates backfilling for quality assurance of the new signal.
 The new time series will be published as a new dataset in the Cognite Fusion Prod tenant and deployed in Grafana dashboards for quick analysis by the end-user.

-While this is demonstrated for a particular calculation, the goal of the project is to scale the workflow to be applicable to arbitrary transformations of arbitrary time series.
-The idea is to facilitate and lower the threshold for end-users and SMEs with minor knowledge in data science to easily set up their own calculations on desired time series for quick insight, and hopefully acknowledge the potential and efficiency of using our workflow with Cognite Functions.

 We further detail how one goes by acquiring read/write access for CDF datasets, and how to use Cognite Functions from the Python SDK to read, transform and write datasets for CDF.
 We detail the necessities for the three distinct phases of this process; development, testing and production.
 The project follows Microsoft's recommended template for Python projects: [https://github.com/microsoft/python-package-template/].
 The repository is organized as follows (standard template files in parent folder are omitted).
 ```markdown